ARTICLE I - MEMBERSHIP

 (b) the receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and

-(c) the general performance of all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the board of trustees.
+(c) the general performance of all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him or her by the board of trustees.

 SECTION 9.
 Bonds of Officers.